mainmatter/playbook/project-flow/full-service/README.md

 objective is.
 We will work closely with the client in a workshop to identify answers to these questions:

-- what specifically is it that is currently lacking or that we are aiming to improve (e.g. customers having to call the client in order to configure the client's product specifically to their needs)?
+- what exactly is it that is currently lacking or that we are aiming to improve (e.g. customers having to call the client to configure the client's product specifically to their needs)?
 - who is going to use the application we are building? (e.g. the client themselves or their customers)
 - what should be the effect on the business once the solution is in place (e.g.